matteofiorini92/barbers/README.md

 - HTML for the basic structure of the website
 - CSS for some custom styling of the website
-- [JQuery](https://code.jquery.com/) to initiate some interactive elements of the materialize framework
+- [JQuery](https://code.jquery.com/) to initiate some interactive elements of the bootstrap framework
 - [Bootstrap](https://getbootstrap.com/) v5.1 for some pre-formatted styling
 - [Django](https://www.djangoproject.com/) high-level Python web framework for back-end development
 - [Python] language used for back-end development